N-Medvedev/XTANT-3/README.md

 *Note: Although the code is primarily aimed at modelling X-ray-induced effects, it is also possible to model visible or NIR-laser irradiation, as long as the photon energy is larger than the bandgap of the modelled material, since only linear photon absorption is currently included (no multiphoton absorption); for metals, arbitrary non-relativistic photon energy is allowed*

+The code combines the following methods into one model with feed-backs:

+> a) Monte Carlo (MC) method for modeling photon-induced electron kinetics

+> b) Boltzmann equation for low-energy electrons: relaxation-time approximation (RTA) for electron-electron scattering; Boltzmann collision integrals (BCI) for nonadiabatic electron-ion (electron-phonon) coupling

+> c) Transferable tight binding (TB) for tracing electronic structure and interatomic forces

+> d) Molecular dynamics (MD) for tracing atomic response to modification of the interatomic potential due to electronic excitation

+> e) Kubo-Greenwood (or Random phase approximation, RPA) for calculation of the optical properties and electronic heat conductivity of the material
+>

 ## Disclaimer